MOON LANDING EXHIBIT NOW OPEN

 MUSEUM VIDEO WINS AWARDS

 The Museum's cable-tv/Youtube show called Going Postal was recently presented with two awards by the forty year old, international organization called The Telly.
 It recognizes outstanding work in the field of video for broadcast.

 This month's fifteen minute show can be viewed by clicking on the YouTube icon at the top right of this page or by scrolling down to the link below.

 We hope you can take a look.
-Special appearance of Archie, The Stamp Collecting Alligator and his cigar-box collection, a free stamp yearbook offer and a challenging trivia stamp question.
+Special appearance by Archie, The Stamp Collecting Alligator and his cigar-box collection, a free stamp yearbook offer and a challenging trivia stamp question.

 THE MUSEUM IS LOCATED ON THE CAMPUS OF REGIS COLLEGE, 241 WELLESLEY ST.